sage-code/maj/numerals.md

 ## Numerals

-{ "numar", "numars" }
+{ "namra", "namras" }

-Verb: numar
+Verb: "conta" = counting

 All numerals are created from base of 3 letters.

-1. only "zero" numeral start with a vowel "anut",
+1. only "zero" numeral start with a vowel "act",
-1. even number are ending with "aut" = "even",
+1. even number are ending with "t"  "eva, evas" = "even",
-1. odd numbers are ending with "aon" = "odd",
+1. odd numbers are ending with "n"  "oda, odas" = "odd",
 1. first letter is derived from alphabet,
 1. the alphabet order respected for numerals: a < b ... < m,
 1. for hundreds we use "a" suffix,